Day 1: "Rooting & Rising" / जड़ से उठान

 ---

-Story: We have two nostrils, but they are not simply two openings.
-In yoga, the left nostril is the gateway to Ida Nadi -- the lunar channel, associated with cooling energy, calmness, and the mind's receptive quality.
-The right nostril is the gateway to Pingala Nadi -- the solar channel, associated with warming energy, activity, and the mind's analytical quality.
-Most of the time, one dominates the other, and we are slightly out of balance.
-When we breathe alternately through each nostril, we balance these two energies -- sun and moon, effort and surrender, doing and being.
-Anulom Vilom is one of the most powerful Pranayama techniques in all of yoga.
+Story: In yoga, the left nostril is the gateway to Ida Nadi -- the lunar channel of calmness.
+The right nostril is Pingala Nadi -- the solar channel of activity.
+When we breathe alternately through each nostril, we balance these two energies -- sun and moon, effort and surrender.
+Anulom Vilom is one of the most powerful Pranayama techniques.
 It is simple, and it is transformative.

 Perform 5-7 rounds.
-Move slowly.
-There is no rush.
-The breath should feel smooth, quiet, and effortless -- like a silk thread being drawn through the nostrils.
+The breath should feel smooth and effortless -- like a silk thread drawn through the nostrils.

-After the final round, release the right hand to the knee.
-Sit with both hands resting on the knees.
+After the final round, rest both hands on the knees.
 Breathe naturally through both nostrils.
-Observe the quality of the mind.
 Notice if anything has shifted.

-Teacher's Note for Beginners: If holding the breath (retention) causes any strain or anxiety, skip the hold entirely.
-Simply inhale through one nostril, exhale through the other, inhale through the same, exhale through the first.
-The alternating pattern is the essential element; the hold can be added later with practice.
+Teacher's Note for Beginners: If holding the breath causes any strain, skip the hold entirely.
+The alternating pattern is the essential element.

 ---